MicrosoftEdge/MSEdgeExplainers/ShadowDOM/explainer.md

 This approach could be combined with other approaches listed in this document.
 Note that `@sheet` is not implemented by any rendering engine as of September 2024.

 ### [Id-based `adoptedstylesheet` attribute on template](https://github.com/WICG/webcomponents/issues/939#issue-971914425)
-This proposal will add a new markup-based `adoptedstylesheets` attribute that closely matches the existing JavaScript property.
+This proposal will add a new markup-based `adoptedstylesheets` property that closely matches the existing JavaScript property.
 The behavior would be just like the `adoptedStyleSheet` property that already exists in JavaScript, except it would accept a list of id attributes instead of a `ConstructableStylesheet` JavaScript object.
 ```html
 <style type="css" id="shared_shadow_styles">
     :host {